Table of Contents

 This labeled photo of one of our Mini Launchers should clarify things.

-When a child presses down (Effort) on the raised end of the Beam, it pivots on the Fulcrum and the Load is lifted up in the air.
+When a child presses down (Effort) on the raised end of the Beam, it pivots on the Fulcrum and the Load is lifted.
 With a large enough burst of effort, the load is not only lifted, it soars across the room.

 Types Of Levers

 The Mini Launcher is a Class One Lever.
 This is the most common lever configuration.
-In a Class One Lever, the Fulcrum is located between the Effort and Load.
+The Fulcrum is located between the Effort and Load in a Class One Lever.

 There are two other configurations.
-In a Class Two Lever, the Load is between the Fulcrum and Effort.
+The Load is between the Fulcrum and Effort in a Class Two Lever.
 A wheelbarrow is a Class Two Lever.

 In a Class Three Lever, the Effort is located between the Load and the Fulcrum.
 A shovel is a Class Three Lever.